bu2/ytbuddy/README.md

 # ytbuddy

-This repository contains helper scripts for working with YouTube channels.
+This repository contains a helper script for working with YouTube channels.

-- `fetch_videos.py` retrieves the list of video URLs from a channel.
-- `fetch_metadata.py` outputs the full metadata for every video in a channel as JSON.
+- `fetch.py` can print the list of video URLs or output the full metadata for every video in a channel as JSON.

 ## Requirements